+[[Authors: I have no idea what you’re trying to say in that last sentence--can you please rephrase it?
+Thanks, Kezia]]

+AR: it is a reference to just people around a conference table, and that there should be a chair at the table for the data analysis.

-The second implication to the statement is that data analysis is too complicated and will cost too much (in either time, money or resources).
-This point is simply misinformed and the objection is more likely to be a concern about an uncomfortable change in practices than a concern about time spent with data analysis.
-Many of the tools are open-source (if the organization is averse to open-source there are plenty of commercial solutions out there as well) and the only real commitment is in the time to learn some of the basic techniques and methods we are showing in this book.
-The actual analysis itself can be fairly quick.
+The second implication of the statement is that data analysis is too complicated and will cost too much (in time, money, or resources).
+This view is simply misinformed and the objection is more likely to be a concern about an uncomfortable change in practices than a concern about time spent with data analysis.
+Many of the tools are open source (if the organization is averse to open source, there are plenty of commercial solutions out there as well) and the only real commitment is in the time to learn some of the basic techniques and methods in this book.
+The actual analysis itself can be fairly quick and with the right combination of tools experience, it can be done in real time.

-At one point, I (Jay) was presenting the results of some data analysis and someone made a comment about how it would’ve been cool to see a specific relationship in the data.
-While still in the meeting, I was able to fulfill the request and create a descriptive visualization while sitting at the table.
-It was a quick and simple task and helped answer questions in the room.

 “We don’t have the data.”
-An alternate form of this objection is saying we don’t have actuarial-quality data (which is more prevalent when we start talking about risk analysis).
-Data-detractors argue that anything less than perfect data is nigh worthless to us and prevents us creating well-designed experiments.
-This statement is untrue and quite harmful to progress, for if we just wait around for perfect data, we will always be waiting and many learning opportunities will be missed.
-More importantly and to the heart of this objection, we don’t need perfect data; we just need methods to learn from the messy data we do have.
-As Douglas Hubbard wrote, “The fact is that we often have more data than we think, we need less data than we think, and getting more data through observation is simpler than we think.”
+An alternate form of this objection is saying that we don’t have actuarial-quality data (which is more prevalent when you start talking about risk analysis).
+Data-detractors argue that anything less than perfect data is worthless and prevents one from creating well-designed experiments.
+This statement is untrue and quite harmful.
+If you were to wait around for perfect data, you would always be waiting and many learning opportunities would be missed.
+More importantly and to the heart of this objection, you don’t need perfect data.
+You just need methods to learn from the messy data you do have.
+As Douglas Hubbard wrote in 2010, “The fact is that we often have more data than we think, we need less data than we think, and getting more data through observation is simpler than we think.”
 So, generally speaking, data for security analysis absolutely exists, often times it is just waiting to be collected.
-And, even somewhat sketchy data can be collected with a few alterations and analyzed with modern data analysis methods that have evolved to work with noisy, incomplete and imperfect data.
+You can, with a few alterations, collect and accurately analyze even sketchy data.
+Modern data analysis methods have evolved to work with the noisy, incomplete, and imperfect data you have.

+[AU: Hubbard wrote this where and when?
+Should have a footnote for that source with the bibliographic information if you are going to quote him.
+Thanks, Kevin (PjE)]

+AR: Again, this is in the references and I added the year since he has multiple publications.
+We could make all of these footnotes if that’d be helpful.

 “But we will fall off the edge of the world.”
-There is one last point we should discuss and it’s not so much an objection to data analysis, but an obstacle in data analysis.
-When we are seen as a domain expert, we are expected to provide answers with confidence.
-Which is fine, but a conflict arises within data analysis when confidence is confused with certainty.
-Data analysis requires just enough self-awareness and humility to create space for doubt in the things we think we know.
-Even though we may confidently state that passwords should be so many characters long with so much complexity, the reality is we just don’t know where the balance is between usability and security.
-Confidence needs to be balanced with humility and the ability to update our belief based on new evidence.
+There is one last point to consider and it’s not so much an objection to data analysis, but an obstacle in data analysis.
+When you are seen as a domain expert, you are expected to provide answers with confidence.
+The conflict arises when confidence is confused with certainty.
+Data analysis requires just enough self-awareness and humility to create space for doubt in the things you think you know.
+Even though you may confidently state that passwords should be so many characters long with a certain amount of complexity, the reality is you just don’t know where the balance is between usability and security.
+Confidence needs to be balanced with humility and the ability to update your beliefs based on new evidence.
 This obstacle in data analysis is not just limited to the primary analyst.
 Other domain experts involved in the analysis will have to come face to face with their own humility.
 Not everyone will want to hear that his or her world isn’t flat.